-We look forward to welcoming you to the University of St Mark & St John for your interview day and hope that you will gain much from the experience.
-The day is important for both you and for us as it is important that we see if you are suitable for the course you have applied for, but equally that you find out if this is the place you want to study.
+We look forward to welcoming you to Plymouth Marjon University for your interview day and hope that you will gain much from the experience.
+The day is important for you as you need to find out if this is the place you want to study.
+It’s also important for us to ensure that you are suitable for the course you have applied for.

-During the day you will have the opportunity to look round the University and find out more about the course and meet tutors.
+During the day you will have the opportunity to look round the University, find out more about the course and meet tutors.
 We want you to present yourself in the best light on the day and we aim to make you feel comfortable and welcome.

 The interview day begins with an information group session which looks at the programme aims, structure and delivery.
 You will have the opportunity to meet other candidates and the Programme Leader.
-This is an informal session in which there will be lots of opportunity to ask questions as we feel it is important for you to be clear that this is the right programme for you.
+This is an informal session in which there will be lots of opportunity to ask questions so that you can find out whether this is the right programme for you

 Each candidate will be assessed on the following: